- Policy Statement

 Applications must fully outline the nature of the proposed project, an indicative budget and the time required to pursue the project, including any time required away from the University to be contributed by the applicant.

-Applications must reach Human Resources (HR) by close of business on the designated date which will be advertised in the Staff Bulletin.
+Applications must be submitted by close of business to the designated email address by the time and date advertised in the Staff Bulletin.
 Applications will be acknowledged in writing.

 4.2 Selection Process